Popular Cat Breeds

 American Shorthair

-An all-American breed, the American shorthair cat is an intelligent, shorthaired feline that has a round face and short ears.
+An all-American breed, the American shorthair cat is an intelligent, shorthaired feline that has a round face & short ears.
 They are often confused with domestic mixed-breed cats but are purebred.
-Its breed name changed from domestic shorthair cats in 1966 to differentiate them.4 This medium-sized cat has a gentle nature that makes this breed a great companion for families with children or other pets.
+Its breed name changed from domestic shorthair cats in 1966 to differentiate them.
+This medium-sized cat has a gentle nature that makes this breed a great companion for families with children or other pets.
 The American shorthair is one of the most popular pedigreed cat breeds in North America.

 Grooming

 As for grooming, these cats may have short hair, but they do require regular brushing due to the thick nature of their coat.
-You can expect your American Shorthair to shed throughout the year, with peaks during the spring and fall.
+You can expect your American Shorthair to shed throughout the year, with peaks during the spring & fall.
 Weekly brushing is ideal for optimal coat health, and other standard grooming practices should be followed as well, including regular dental care, ear cleanings, and nail trims.

 Oriental